 This course is designed for students who have demonstrated difficulties with grade level mathematics.
 It will provide a solid foundation for further study in mathematics in advanced courses by helping students develop computational, procedural, and problem-solving skills.
-Students will take the PARCC Algebra I assessment upon completion.

 GEOMETRY HONORS Grades: 9, 10, 11, 12